|

 Being prepared, without bringing everything you own,

-not be the same as for day hikes, and we will focus on just day hiking
+will not be the same as for day hikes, and we will focus on just

 1. Day pack